 Image Source: LinkedIn

 So, if this really is the place to find B2B decision makers, how do we go about targeting them?
-Here are our options:
+Here are three strategies for LinkedIn audience targeting:

 Target known users with the objective of increasing leads and driving sales.